 o Under this scenario agencies could not move forward with any LWCF projects whatsoever.
 That means once-in-a-generation opportunities to secure public access and protect our National Parks and public lands from private development inside their boundaries will be lost forever.

-· President Trump’s budget proposal to cut the Land and Water Conservation Fund by 84 percent cannot be taken seriously and is a slap in the face to me and many other Americans.
-I strongly support the Land and Water Conservation Fund.
+· I strongly support the Land and Water Conservation Fund.
 I expect Congress to continue to support the continued use of our royalties from offshore energy development for CONSERVATION and RECREATION as intended by the LWCF Act for over half a century.

 · The federal government through LWCF has long been a partner in creating urban parks across the country, particularly through state-side grants.
 LWCF has funded playgrounds, ball fields, and neighborhood parks providing close-to-home recreation for millions of American families.
 These local efforts are also on the chopping block.

 · Bipartisan support for LWCF in Congress has been strong and consistent for over half a century.
-The Administration’s budget proposal ignores the wishes of a majority in both the House and Senate, as well as ordinary citizens across the country like me.
+Majorities in the House and Senate support LWCF’s permanent reauthorization.
+Not allowing reauthorization to move forward, or accepting the Administration’s budget proposal to gut LWCF, ignores the wishes of a majority in both the House and Senate, as well as ordinary citizens across the country like me.

-· You must reject this ludicrous and offensive proposal that will hurt both urban and rural communities in every state.
-I hope you will stand up and defend our most important conservation and recreation program, the Land and Water Conservation Fund.
+· I hope you will stand up and defend our most important conservation and recreation program, the Land and Water Conservation Fund.
+To do otherwise will hurt both urban and rural communities in every state.